Facts & Figures About AUC's Medical School

 Stephen J. Sibbitt, MD

 AUC has more than 6,500 alumni who are practicing in every U.S. state, Canada, and more than 20 other countries.
-The majority of AUC medical school graduates secure medical residencies prior to graduation through the National Resident Matching Program® with some of the most prestigious teaching hospitals and leading medical centers in the United States.
-Review a list of medical school residency appointments.
+The majority of AUC medical school graduates secure medical residencies prior to graduation through the National Resident Matching Program® with leading teaching hospitals and medical centers in the United States.
+Review AUC's residency data here.

-AUC faculty and administation are available for media interviews and inquiries.
-Please direct all media inquiries to Chris Railey, Senior Director of Communications, at firstname.lastname@example.org or 732-509-2258.
+AUC faculty and administration are available for media interviews and inquiries.
+Please direct all media inquiries to Chris Railey, Senior Director of Communications, at email@example.com or 732-509-2258.